Course navigation

 A skill is a saved instruction file that teaches Claude how to do a specific job.
 Write it once, store it in your project, and call it any time with a simple slash command — no re-typing needed.

 Imagine you write tests the same way on every project — same structure, same naming conventions, same coverage rules.
-Without skills, you either paste those instructions into every chat, or you dump them all into CLAUDE.md where they sit in context even when you're not writing tests.
+Without skills, you either paste those instructions into every chat, or dump them all into CLAUDE.md where they sit in context even when you are not writing tests.
 Skills give you a third option: store the instructions in a dedicated file and load them only when you actually need them.

-Instructions stay on disk.
-Claude loads them only when you type /skill-name
+Store as a skillInstructions stay on disk; loaded only when you type /skill-name

-How a Skill is Structured
+How a skill is structured

 A skill is a folder inside .claude/skills/.
 The folder name becomes the slash command.
 Inside the folder, SKILL.md is the only required file.
 You can add extra files alongside it for templates, examples, or scripts that the skill references.

-.claude/skills/write-tests/ ← folder name = /write-tests command
+.claude/skills/write-tests/ — folder name = /write-tests command

 write-tests/